 Read on and you will, too!

-More recent studies estimate that up to 15 million people have food allergies today, and scientists are still trying to figure out exactly why this might be.
+More recent studies estimate that up to 32 million people in the US have food allergies today, and scientists are still trying to figure out why exactly this might be.

 Questions like these have gone through my head many times, and they’ll go through yours too, if they haven’t already: